The project team was formed by:

 José-Carlos García-Rosell (PhD, Project Leader)

 José-Carlos is a Senior Lecturer in the Multidimensional Tourism Institute (MTI) at the University of Lapland.
-He holds a Master in Agricultural Economics (Universität für Bodenkultur Wien), Licenciate in Marketing (University of Oulu) and PhD in Management (University of Lapland).
-He has been involved in research projects related to responsible tourism, corporate social responsibility (CSR), service design, cross-border tourism development and tourism/management education.
+Adjunct Professor at the Faculty of Tourism, University of Maribor.
+He holds a Master in Agricultural Economics (Universität für Bodenkultur Wien), Licenciate in Marketing (University of Oulu), and Ph.D. in Management (University of Lapland).
+He has been involved in research projects related to responsible tourism, corporate social responsibility (CSR), service design, cross-border tourism development, and tourism/management education.
 His preferred methodologies are ethnography and action research.
-José-Carlos grew up with an affinity to animals.
-Dogs, cats, rabbits and other animals were a important part of his life as a child and teenager.
+He is a member of the editorial board of Business & Society and the Finnish Journal of Tourism Research.
+José-Carlos grew up with an affinity for animals.
+Dogs, cats, rabbits, and other animals were an important part of his life as a child and teenager.
 During his studies at the Universität für Bodenkultur Wien, he followed with particular interest the discussions on animal welfare in relation to farm animals.
 This project is an opportunity for him to look into responsible tourism and CSR from a non-human animal perspective.

-Minni is a Lecturer and PhD candidate in the Multidimensional Tourism Institute (MTI) at the University of Lapland.
-She earned her Master’s degree on Tourism Research at the University of Lapland and has also studies in social psychology at the University of Tampere.
-Minni is currently finalizing her PhD in Tourism Research in which she has examined co-creation with autoethnographic approach through the concept of choreography.
-In the development and research projects she has been dealing with such topics as tourism as work, tourism product development, event impacts and the current one on animal welfare in tourism.
-Her other research publications focus on event volunteering, tourism product development, pedagogy in the higher education of tourism and ethnographic methodology.
+Minni is a Senior Lecturer in the Multidimensional Tourism Institute (MTI) at the University of Lapland.
+She earned her Master’s degree in Tourism Research at the University of Lapland and has also studies in social psychology at the University of Tampere.
+Minni has a Ph.D. in Social Sciences (Tourism Research).
+In her Ph.D. research, she examined the notion of co-creation with an autoethnographic approach through the concept of choreography.
+In the development and research projects, she has been dealing with such topics as tourism as work, tourism product development, event impacts, and the current one on animal welfare in tourism.
+Her other research publications focus on event volunteering, tourism product development, pedagogy in the higher education of tourism, and ethnographic methodology.
 At the moment she is keen to develop her skills in visual methodologies, particularly videography.
 Pets of all kinds have been part of Minni’s childhood.
-She has lived with dogs, cats, budgies, turtles, gerbils, mice, fish, a hamster and a rabbit.
+She has lived with dogs, cats, budgies, turtles, gerbils, mice, fish, a hamster, and a rabbit.
 Now she is expecting a puppy lagotto romagnolo to join the family in August 2017.
 In this project her interest lies in examining the consumer values towards animals and the meaning of animal welfare in travel and what kinds of implications these hold to the industry.

 Tarja Salmela (PhD candidate, M.Soc.Sc., Researcher)